-District 65 Board to Consider Closing Summer Childcare Program (SACC)
+District 65 Board To Consider Closing

 For the past seven years, District 65 has offered a summer childcare program at Lincoln Elementary (SACC).
 I’ve sent my own kid to this program and tell anyone who will listen that it is the most well run operation inside of District 65.
 Most people are unaware this program even exists!